 Today, a step out of compliance can be costly for a business, and not just to the bottom line.
 According to Forbes, brand reputations take a serous hit from non-compliance incidents.
 At Sprinklr, we knew we needed our asset manager to be top-tier, with features that give us peace of mind when it comes to compliance – like being able to associate licensing information and copyrights with assets, and making sure that access to view and use content is governed.

 But our team didn’t stop there.
-Sprinklr’s Asset Manager goes even further thanks to technology that automates the control of assets, which reduces risk and lowers costs by removing the need for manual administration.
+Sprinklr’s Digital Asset Manager goes even further thanks to technology that automates the control of assets, which reduces risk and lowers costs by removing the need for manual administration.
 Essential capabilities for our Asset Manager include:

 Staying relevant in the public eye means creating and publishing a steady steam of fresh content.
 When teams face obstacles that hinder collaboration, the can lose time (and money), and risk falling behind competitors.